-The following are excerpts from the U.S. Bishops' findings in "Sharing Catholic Social Teaching: Challenges and Directions" , where they reflect on the need to re-emphasize social justice in catholic education in general and in the life of Catholics in particular:
+The following are excerpts from the U.S. Bishops' findings in "Sharing Catholic Social Teaching: Challenges and Directions" where they reflect on the need to re-emphasize social teaching in Catholic education in general and in the life of Catholics in particular:

-The U.S. Conference of Catholic Bishops identifies 7 themes that lie at the heart of Catholic Social tradition.
-The Themes of Catholic Social Teaching are:
+The U.S. Conference of Catholic Bishops identifies 7 themes that lie at the heart of Catholic Social tradition:

 Online databases and electronic journals subscribed to by the UST Libraries are licensed for use by the St. Thomas community ONLY.
 Because of this restriction, we need to verify that anyone accessing these databases is a current member of the St. Thomas community.